kukuu/integration/travel-bookings-architecture.md

 iii.
 Search Filtering: Dynamic filters like price sliders, date pickers, and keyword search.

 iv.
 Debouncing and Throttling: Optimized search queries to avoid overloading servers.

+- Search APIs and Data Flow:

+i.
+API Gateway routes the request to the Search Service.

+ii.
+Search Service interacts with ElasticSearch for full-text and geo-spatial queries.

+iii.
+Redis Cache stores frequently accessed data to reduce database load.

+iv.
+Real-time updates are handled using WebSockets or GraphQL Subscriptions.